 The Silverstein Lecture Series was established by the Herman M. and Bea L. Silverstein Medical Research Fund for Genetic Medicine to bring advances in genetics research and medicine to the general public.
 Twice a year, the series features a renowned expert who discusses his or her research in a community forum at a level aimed at the general rather than professional audience.
 The events are always free and open to the public.

-The Center for Genetic Medicine of Northwestern University Feinberg School of Medicine welcomes you to attend the Silverstein Lecture Series on October 10 (Evanston) and October 11 (Chicago), featuring W. Ian Lipkin, MD, John Snow Professor of Epidemiology and Professor of Neurology and Pathology and Director, Center for Infection and Immunity, Mailman School of Public Health, Columbia University.
+The Center for Genetic Medicine of Northwestern University Feinberg School of Medicine welcomes you to attend the Silverstein Lecture Series on May 2 (Chicago) and May 3 (Evanston).

 About Herman M. and Bea L. Silverstein